Khozaq

-Khozaq (خزاق, also Romanized as Khozāq and Khozzāq; also known as Khazagh and Qazzāq) is a village in Miyandasht Rural District, in the Central District of Kashan County, Isfahan Province, Iran.
-At the 2006 census, its population was 1,326, in 341 families.
+Khozaq (خزاق) (Note: Also romanized as Khozāq and Khozzāq; also known as Khazagh and Qazzāq) is a village in Miyandasht Rural District of the Central District in Kashan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,326 in 341 households.
+The following census in 2011 counted 1,436 people in 407 households.
+The 2016 census measured the population of the village as 1,315 people in 417 households.